Ice palace: Other ice palaces

 Many ice palaces have been built since.
 In North America, one was built in Montreal, Quebec, Canada in 1883.

 Eagle River, Wisconsin, has constructed an ice castle most years going back to the late 1920s.

 The capital city of Minnesota, St. Paul, has played host to several ice palaces since 1886 as part of the city's Winter Carnival.
 Some palaces have featured ice blocks numbering in the tens of thousands.
 A 1992 structure had 25,000 and stretched to a height of 150 feet (45.7 m).
 One built in 1941 had 30,000 ice blocks.
 St. Paul last built an ice palace in January 2018.

 Every year since 1954 the Quebec City Winter Carnival in Quebec City has featured ice palaces or ice castles of various sizes, depending on the budget, and has often used them to imprison briefly those persons who were judged to be too glum in this time of good cheer.

 Saranac Lake, New York has an annual winter carnival in which an ice palace is built.
 This tradition dates back to the 1897, when it was initiated to raise the spirits of tuberculosis patients who came to the town for recuperation over the long winter.

-Saparmurat Niyazov, the recently deceased president of Turkmenistan, ordered the construction of a huge ice palace near the capital city of Aşgabat in April 2004.
+Saparmurat Niyazov, the former president of Turkmenistan, ordered the construction of a huge ice palace near the capital city of Aşgabat in April 2004.

 Although the appearance of the original ice palace is disputable, it has been rebuilt each year since 2005 in Saint-Petersburg, Russia and is open to the public.